-UPDATE: We previously reported on new patents describing a Canon vlogging camera that was seemingly inspired by the DJI Osmo.
+UPDATE (18 Jan): We previously reported on new patents describing a Canon vlogging camera that was seemingly inspired by the DJI Osmo Pocket.
 However, Canon News has since uncovered even more patents surrounding this potentially upcoming device.
 The most exciting aspect of these newly uncovered patents is that this Canon vlogging camera could apparently be using the Canon EOS M mount.

 This hypothesis is supported by a detailed mechanical breakout of the device, which appears to show the EOS M mount.
 It's also supported by a patent illustration that seems to show an EF lens mounted onto this vlogging camera using what seems like the current EF to EOS M adapter.